fediverse/network/lib/fd_web/templates/page/monitoring.html.md

 * Instance checked by the crawler every minute/two minute
 * E-mail alerts when your instance becomes unavailable, or is available again
 * More detailed stats
-* Tested from a location (Hetzner Finland) but other locations may be added in the future
+* Tested from a location (Chicago, USA) but other locations will be added in the future

 To enable this option please [login to manage your instance](/manage). :)